aws-samples/amazon-q-business-user-feedback-solution/README.md

 ## Example Feedback Report:

-#### Example email report for an serverlessland.com crawled chatbot.
+#### Example email report for a serverlessland.com crawled chatbot.

 ```
 Here is the content report for the given user feedback: